High Line Park in New York

 - Philip A. and Lisa Maria Falcone Flyover between 25th Street and 27th Street: The High Line takes height to raise you to the top of the treetops.

-- 10th Avenue Square & Overlook on 17th Street: Take a seat in this open-air amphitheater and watch the spectacle of the city in turmoil as well as real performances that regularly take place at this place.
+- 10th Avenue Square & Overlook on 17th Street: Take a seat in this open-air amphitheatre and watch the spectacle of the city in turmoil as well as real performances that regularly take place at this place.

 - Chelsea Market Passage between 15th Street and 16th Street: Take a gourmet break here by going down to the Chelsea Market.
 This market is located in an old cookie factory (Nabisco) and will delight your taste buds.